cea-hpc/modules/doc/source/cookbook/compiler-etc-dependencies.rst

   that it has not been updated for Environment Modules 4.x, a simple experimentation indicates that it still works, with the exception of automatic reloading of a module if any of the modules it depends on are switched.
-  However, the Flavours_ package does not appear to be actively supported.
+  However, the `Flavours extension`_ does not appear to be actively supported.
 * The Flavours package (using Environment Modules 3.x) fully supports the ``module switch`` syntax, with the switching out of a dependency (e.g. a compiler) causing the reload of all modulefiles depending on it.
   (however the test of this feature failed when using Environment Modules 4.x.)